 Merchants should review each provider’s policies on merchant disputes before partnering with them.
 Most providers will not get involved or attempt to reverse a payment if the customer has an issue with the quality of the product or services they purchased.

 Economic downturns, mistrust of credit cards and big banks, and increased awareness of the perils of consumer debt have created the perfect conditions for BNPL services to thrive.
-To some, their sudden popularity may be a little concerning—while they may not accrue the same high rates of interest as credit cards, consumers can just as easily overextend themselves on BNPL installments, and find themselves defaulting on snowballing payments.
+To some, their sudden popularity may be a little concerning.
+While they may not accrue the same high rates of interest as credit cards, customers can just as easily overextend themselves on BNPL installments and find themselves defaulting on snowballing payments.

 One of the most significant concerns is the fact that many BNPL models may not be financially sustainable over time, which means that the terms—and costs—of such plans may be subject to change in the near future, especially as the expansion of major credit card issuers into BNPL space turns up the pressure on smaller, specialized platforms.

 As is the case with many new business models, most BNPL companies are probably operating at a loss at the moment, with the goal of expanding their market share before focusing on profitability.

 As the industry matures, these companies are likely to start charging either higher merchant fees or higher interest rates.
 That means BNPL may not be a long-term offering for some merchants, but it also means that now is a good time for merchants to take advantage of these services before prices go up.